Coming Soon: SIS Dashboard Builder – A New Way to See and Understand Your Data

 Application & Enrollment

-What’s Near with Application & Enrollment
+What’s Near With FACTS Application & Enrollment

 New Look and Experience for Inquiry & Application:

-We’re continuing to modernize the Parent Inquiry and Application experience!
-Over the next year, we’ll transform the look and feel of our platform to provide a more modern and visually appealing experience.
-But that’s not all: our focus is also on enhancing the user experience with improved, intuitive, and streamlined workflows, all built with a mobile-first design approach to ensure accessibility and ease of use across devices.
-Expect a smoother, more efficient process that will make your parents’ interaction with our system more enjoyable.
+But that’s not all.
+Our focus is also on enhancing the user experience within FACTS Application & Enrollment with improved, intuitive, and streamlined workflows, all built with a mobile-first design approach to ensure accessibility and ease of use across devices.
+Expect a smoother, more efficient process that will make your parents’ interaction with FACTS Application & Enrollment more enjoyable.

 Here is a sneak peek at the design: